 For further information please see: Management of children who have a permanent unaided hearing Loss.

-Australian Hearing's program does not provide Soundfield systems.
+Hearing Australia's program does not provide Soundfield systems.
 However your audiologist can provide you with information about suppliers and about possible sources of funding support.

 Children's needs and their attitudes to their hearing loss change over time, as do technological options, so it is a very good idea to review your situation periodically.
 You may choose to introduce or withdraw amplification in the future.
 There will be no cost involved if your child was fitted with a fully subsidised device.
 Your audiologist is always willing to help you with assessment, information and expert advice.